Qydnama/Web-Technologies-2-NodeJS/WeatherWebsite/README.md

 ## Integration of NPM Packages

-Six npm packages related to the project topic are integrated into the root JavaScript file:
+Seven npm packages related to the project topic are integrated into the root JavaScript file:
 - **axios**
 - **dotenv**
 - **ejs**